highchair/artinruins-com/_property/one-ten-westminster.md

 [Jef Nickerson](//www.gcpvd.org/2009/02/24/vaporscraper-first-spark/){target="_blank"} summed it up well:

 > The Mayor was quoted as saying that OneTen would be a “first spark of a development boom.”
-And it was, in that time we’ve seen the development of GTECH, the Waterplace Condos, the Westin Residences, Capitol Cove, 333 Atwells Avenue, ALCO, RISD’s Chase Center and numerous other developments and renovations both large and small.
+And it was, in that time we’ve seen the development of [GTECH]({% link _property/gtech-headquarters.md %}), the Waterplace Condos, the Westin Residences, Capitol Cove, 333 Atwells Avenue, ALCO, RISD’s Chase Center and numerous other developments and renovations both large and small.
 We just never saw the development of OneTen Westminster.

+Why, why, why… why does the City allow demolition so quickly when a developer comes forward with nothing more than promises?
+Why do they not demand to see signed financing paperwork?
+Why can’t demolition be contingent on an imminent ground-breaking?
+It is truly sad how many structures we have lost to [Demolition by Proposal]({% link tag/demolition-by-proposal.html %}).

 ### Current Events